ADMINISTRATION:

 of the railway sheds at Victoria Station in the city centre.

-up with a keen interest in machines and as a young man he attended
+He grew up with a keen interest in machines and as a young man

-evening classes in reading and writing.
-In 1802 he became a
+he attended evening classes in reading and writing.
+In 1802 he

-colliery engineman and married Frances Henderson.
-He also did
+became a colliery engineman and married Frances Henderson.
+He

-clock repairs to supplement their meagre income.
-In 1803, his
+also did clock repairs to supplement their meagre income.
+In 1803,

-an increasing interest in engines of all types; he frequently
+George developed an increasing interest in engines of all types;

-and construction and by 1812 his wide practical knowledge of
+function and construction and by 1812 his wide practical knowledge

 Gradually he became preoccupied with developing a locomotive;